rikyoz/bit7z/README.md

 A complete guide on how to build this library is available [here](https://github.com/rikyoz/bit7z/wiki/Building-bit7z).

 ## Donations
-If you have found this project useful, please consider a small donation, thank you! :)
+If you have found this project useful, please consider a small donation!
+Thank you! :)

 <div align="center">